sbstjn/jwkserve/README.md

 > A fake authentication service to speed up local development for JWT consumers.

-**Use Case:** When building applications with an JWT authentication based on JWKS, it can be annoying to run real integration tests, especially locally or in pipelines, because it involves the usage of an existing identity provider.
+**Use Case:** When building applications with a JWT authentication based on JWKS, it can be annoying to run real integration tests, especially locally or in pipelines, because it involves the usage of an existing identity provider.
 Using `jwkserve` you can easily generate JWT access tokens (for any combination of claims) and serve the JWKS relevant URL endpoints for easy integration.

 Dedicated README files are available for: